WebBank DigniFi Credit Card

 If you ask someone else to make a payment for you, we may provide that person with limited Account information necessary to set up and process that payment.
 We may also refuse to accept that payment.
 If we do accept it, you will be responsible for that payment even if a financial institution rejects it.

 We may accept and process payments without losing any of our rights.
 Although we immediately credit your loan payment to the balance of your loan, we may hold your available credit until we confirm your payment cleared.
-We may hold your available credit for up to 7 calendar days.
 We may resubmit and collect returned payments electronically.
-If necessary, we may adjust your Account to correct errors, process returned and reversed payments, and handle similar issues.
+If necessary, we may adjust your Account to correct errors, process returned and reversed payments and handle similar issues.

-In each Billing Cycle, we apply payments up to your Minimum Payment amount at our discretion.
-Unless otherwise provided by applicable law, we apply any part of your payment exceeding your Minimum Payment amount to the Credit Plan balance with the highest APR, and any remaining portion to other Credit Plan balances in descending order based on the applicable APR.
+In each Billing Cycle, we apply payments up to your Minimum Payment Due amount at our discretion.
+Unless otherwise provided by applicable law, we apply any part of your payment exceeding your Minimum Payment Due amount to the Credit Plan balance with the highest APR, and any remaining portion to other Credit Plan balances in descending order based on the applicable APR.
 We do this based on the APRs in effect and balances owed on the day your preceding Billing Cycle ended.
 If more than one Credit Plan balance has the same APR, we will apply the payment to the oldest Credit Plan balance first.
+Applicable law may require or permit us to apply excess payments in a different manner in certain situations, such as when your account has a Promotional Credit Plan (e.g., deferred interest promotion).
+You may contact us at 1-855-808-5861 and request that we allocate amounts paid in excess of your Minimum Payment Due to specific Credit Plans.

 We may reject and return any payment that creates or adds to a credit balance on your Account.
 Any credit balance we allow will not be available until we confirm that your payment has cleared.
 We may reduce the amount of any credit balance by any new charges.
-We will make a good faith effort to refund any credit balance remaining in the account for more than six months; or, you may write to the address provided on your Statement or call us at 1-844-334-5107 to request a refund of any available credit balance and we will issue a refund within thirty business days.
+We will make a good faith effort to refund any credit balance remaining in the account for more than six months; or, you may write to the address provided on your Statement or call us at 1-855-808-5861 to request a refund of any available credit balance and we will issue a refund required by applicable law.

 You will be in default if: